 Once a child has mastered putting the letters in alphabetical order, teach him that words can be alphabetized, too.

-If your child is more advanced and is consistently able to alphabetize words to the second and third letter, you’ve reached the fourth stage of alphabetizing.
+When your child is more advanced and is consistently able to alphabetize words to the second and third letter, you’ve reached the fourth stage of alphabetizing.
 Now your child will learn what to do with last names such as McAfee, Macauley, and O’Kearney; book titles that start with The; and numbers.

-Here are Common Rules for Advanced Alphabetizing that you can download and print.
+Download the Common Rules for Advanced Alphabetizing

 Remember, alphabetizing is an important skill, but it doesn’t have to be a boring one.
 With these tips, your child will be alphabetizing like a pro in no time!